My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.

 A spirit and attitude of gratitude can change everything.
 He doesn’t have to “deserve” it, doesn’t have to be a big thing.
 A “thanks for getting the milk, I know you had to go out of your way in that traffic” is a nice thing to say.

-So there’s my 8 things!
+So there are my 8 things!